tungstenfabric/website/README.md

 in order to get access to the [Tungsten Fabric Community Drive].
 There you can find legal and technical docs, event decks and similar resources to boost your understanding of Tungsten Fabric.
-This material will eventually be moving to [https://wiki.tungsten.io] or Git repositories but currently there is useful info that is only available on the Community Drive.
+This material will eventually be moving to [the wiki] or Git repositories but currently there is useful info that is only available on the Community Drive.

 * [Join Slack].
 Post your questions to relevant channels, don't abuse @here,